AnarchoTechNYC/ansible-role-prosody/README.md

 * `prosody_server_data_dir`: Path to the directory in which Prosody will store user information.
 This defaults to `/var/lib/{{ prosody_server_username }}`, which is also the `prosody` user's default `$HOME` directory.
 * `prosody_server_run_dir`: Path to the server's runtime directory, which stores ephemeral files used while the server is running.
 This defaults to `/var/run/{{ prosody_server_username }}`.

 The bulk of Prosody's configuration is handled by a dictionary variable called `prosody_config`.
 It describes the state of the Prosody server configuration file.
 The dictionary's keys map almost one-to-one to the [variables in the Prosody server configuration file](https://prosody.im/doc/configure).

 An exception is the `VirtualHosts` key, which is a list of dictionaries each [describing a Prosody `VirtualHost` to configure](#configuring-prosody-virtualhosts).
+Another exception is the `Components` key, which is a list of dictionaries describing a given [Prosody Component](https://prosody.im/doc/components).
+Components must have a `hostname` key, and one of either `plugin` (for internal components) or `secret` (for external components).
+They may optionally also contain an `options` list, which is a dictionary of component options and their values.

 It may be helpful to see a few examples.